mbodm/wingetupd/README.md

 - Use the `--no-confirm` parameter, to automatically update packages, if `wingetupd.exe` is used inside a script.
 - `wingetupd.exe` uses a timeout of 30 seconds, when waiting for WinGet to finish.
 - Since some installations can take rather long, this timeout is increased to 60 minutes, while updates occur.
-- _Why not just use `winget --upgrade-all` ?_ Well, often you don´t wanna update everything (i.e. runtimes).
+- _Why this tool and not just use `winget --upgrade-all` ?_ Well, often you don´t wanna update everything (i.e. runtimes).
-- _Why not just use some .bat or .ps script ?_ Well, `wingetupd.exe` is maybe a better "out of the box" approach.
+- _Why this tool and not just use some .bat or .ps script ?_ Well, `wingetupd.exe` is maybe a better "out of the box" approach.
 - At time of writing, the package-id _Zoom.Zoom_ seems to missmatch the corresponding installed _Zoom_ package.
 - I assume the WinGet-Team will correct this wrong behaviour in their [packages repository](https://github.com/microsoft/winget-pkgs/tree/master/manifests) soon.
 - `wingetupd.exe` is written in C#, is using .NET 6 and is built with Visual Studio 2022.